 Much of the existing literature in the psychology of motivation treats intrinsic and extrinsic motivation as if there is a stark categorical distinction between them (but see Gerhart & Fang, 2015).
-Behavior is either intrinsically motivated or extrinsically motivated.
-In addition, intrinsic motivation is usually associated with the pleasure that derives from simply engaging in the activity, as if the consequences don't matter.
+It is assumed that behavior is either intrinsically motivated or extrinsically motivated.
+In addition, intrinsic motivation is usually associated with the pleasure that derives from simply engaging in the activity, rather than with the consequences of the activity.
 That is, the nursery school kids love to draw whether or not the end result is a nice picture.
-It is worth noting that this definition of intrinsic motivation rules out the possibility of being intrinsically motivated to do anything that is not pleasurable; an untenable definitional state of affairs to which we will return.
+It is worth noting that this definition of intrinsic motivation rules out the possibility of being intrinsically motivated to do anything that is not pleasurable, an untenable definitional state of affairs to which we will return.
 What is more, researchers also often use the consequences of behavior as an indication of what motivates the behavior (e.g., if a student gets an "A" on an exam, she is assumed to be motivated by the grades).
 So, for example, an instrumental consequence may be added to a situation in an effort to improve performance (e.g., a gift certificate for high scores on a standardized test).
 If that consequence influences behavior (e.g., students do better on the test), researchers conclude that instrumental incentives work, and infer (since the incentives worked) that the behavior was instrumentally motivated in the first place.
-This presumption renders impossible the ability to discern intrinsic motives in cases where actions have produced any sort of instrumental outcome.
+This presumption renders it impossible to discern the presence of intrinsic motives in cases where actions have produced any sort of instrumental outcome.
 Finally, it is generally assumed that intrinsic motivation leads to better performance than extrinsic, though interestingly, nearly every intervention designed to increase motivation focuses on the extrinsic.
-Though a recent metaanalysis suggests that extrinsic rewards can boost performance even when intrinsic motivation is present (Cerasoli et al., 2014), whether rewards increase intrinsic motivation (unlikely, in our view, as suggested by Deci, Koestner, & Ryan, 1999) or act as a supplementary boost to action is still somewhat uncertain.
+Though a recent meta-analysis suggests that extrinsic rewards can boost performance even when intrinsic motivation is present (Cerasoli et al., 2014), it is still unclear whether rewards increase intrinsic motivation or act as a supplementary boost.

-We think that each of these assumptions is mistaken in ways that lead to oversimplification of what is an extremely complex relation between motives, actions, and consequences.
-In this chapter we attempt to clarify some of these relations and delineate some important distinctions, leading to a series of questions for both theoretical and empirical analysis.
+We think that the assumptions that intrinsic motivation is entirely about the activity and not its consequence, and that the presence of an instrumental consequence rules out the possibility that an activity is intrinsically motivated, are mistaken in ways that lead to oversimplification of what is an extremely complex set of relations between motives, actions, and consequences.
+Here, we attempt to clarify some of these relations and delineate some important distinctions, leading to a series of questions for both theoretical and empirical analysis.